For years, Frank, a 55-year-old aerospace engineer from Seattle, had been trying to get his blood pressure under control.

 His doctor had put him on one medication, then two, then three.
 The pills worked for awhile, but ultimately his blood pressure crept up – past 140/90 – and stayed up.

-Last year, Frank’s doctor told him, “I’m sorry to say you’ve got resistant hypertension,” which means, she explained, that blood pressure remains at 140/90 or higher despite being on three or more anti-hypertensive drugs.
+Last year, Frank’s doctor told him, “I’m sorry to say you’ve got resistant hypertension,” which means, she explained, that blood pressure remains aboce goal despite being on three or more anti-hypertensive drugs.
 The disease, in effect, resists the drugs.

-Research has estimated that between 20 to 30% of the more than 70 million Americans with hypertension have developed this resistant form, and the prevalence of both hypertension and resistant hypertension are increasing.
+Research has estimated that more than 10% of the approximately 100 million Americans with hypertension have developed this resistant form, and the prevalence of both hypertension and resistant hypertension are increasing.

 “Little you can do…”